Last Updated on 4th September 2021 by Chauncey Morgan

 Alternatives to Straightening Brushes

-If you can’t use a straightening brush, consider using a regular hair iron.
+If you can’t use a straightening brush, consider using a hot comb or a regular flat iron.
 These devices plug into a regular outlet and use two heated metal plates that look like tongs to evenly apply heat to the hair.
 These products have more surface area and heat adjustment, making them a better option for individuals with the aforementioned thick, curly, or kinky hair.
 Just remember to not use the hair iron too much if your hair is often dry and struggles to retain moisture – overuse can lead to irreparable damage.

 Straightening brushes do work and are a great addition to an individual’s styling routine so long as they read all of the instructions and get some practice.
 Remember to always be aware of your hair type and to practice with this brush before any major events so you can get used to how it works and how long it takes you to straighten your hair.
 Once you figure it out, you can then enjoy luscious, shiny, and healthy straight hair!